Cody Deaner: Global Force Wrestling (2016–2017)

-Return to Impact Wrestling
+Return to Impact Wrestling/ TNA

 The Deaners (2018–2020)

 In 2018, Cody Deaner returned to an Impact Wrestling ring when he faced former Impact Wrestling Heavyweight Champion Eli Drake on the international One Night Only PPV event BCW /Impact March Breakdown in Windsor, Ontario, Canada.

 He returned again to an Impact Wrestling ring when he teamed with Cousin Jake and formed the tag team The Deaners as they made their debut on the Twitch exclusive broadcast "Last Chancery."

-In March of 2019, Cody Deaner officially re-signed a contract with Impact Wrestling and formed a tag team with his Cousin Jake known as The Deaners.
+In March 2019, Cody Deaner officially re-signed a contract with Impact Wrestling and formed a tag team with his Cousin Jake known as The Deaners.
 Vignettes began airing of The Deaners on their farm known as The Deaner Compound.
 The Deaners were successful in their in-ring debut and spent the majority of 2019 feuding with the team of The Desi Hit Squad.
 On May 26, 2020, The North defended with success the World Tag Team Championships in Canada against Cody Deaner and Wheels Deaner at the Deaner Compound.